ysndr/MSc-Thesis/chapter/related-work.md

 The LSIF aims to provide the features of the LSP without the need of actively running a language server.
 Instead, "language servers or other programming tools to emit their knowledge about a code workspace" as a LSIF compliant JSON report.

-The specification [@lsif-spec] defines four principal goals for the LSIF:
+The LSIF specification [@lsif-spec] defines four principal goals:

 - The format should not imply the use of a certain persistence technology.
 - The data defined should be modeled as closely as possible to the Language Server Protocol to make it possible to serve the data through the LSP without further transformation.